-- Transforming Library Spaces – a recent project that includes a free guide to help think about transforming existing spaces in libraries into spaces that can enhance and promote community engagement
+- Transforming Library Spaces – a project that includes a free guide to help think about transforming existing spaces in libraries into spaces that can enhance and promote community engagement

 Jobs and Economic Development – supporting a 21st century workforce